sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ```

 ### Close AP-State Report
-This API will close the ap-state monitoring for all routers on SSE tunnel.
+This API will close the ap-state monitoring for all gateways on SSE tunnel.
 The data of ap-state will not be sent to the user application on this SSE tunnel anymore.

 ```GET http://{your AC domain}/api/aps/ap-state/close```